 Jayant Kulkarni has a B.Tech and an M.Tech degree in Chemical Engineering from IIT (Mumbai).
 Although an engineer by qualification, his passion has always been for wilderness and nature.
 To pursue his interest, he joined the Indian Forest Service (IFS) from Maharashtra cadre.
 He was trained in wildlife management at Wildlife Institute of India (WII), Dehradun and was awarded silver medal for his performance.
 Jayant served as an IFS officer in Maharashtra and was posted in Melghat Tiger Reserve.
-After a few years of service, he resigned from IFS and returned to working actively in nature conservation, a field close to his heart.
+After a few years of service, he resigned from IFS and to work for nature conservation from the NGO sector.
 Jayant’s main interest is participatory nature conservation.
 He is particularly interested in conservation of private forests and sustinable forest management as a conservation tool.
 Jayant is the Executive Director of Conservation Programs.
-Jayant is an excellent bird watcher and photographer.
+He is a keen bird watcher and photographer.
 He loves to trek, be in the wild, and is a foodie at heart.

 Dr. Prachi Mehta (Executive Director, Research)

 Prachi Mehta has a Ph.D in Wildlife Biology from Wildlife Institute of working as Executive Director, Research with WRCS.
 Prachi has been actively involved in wildlife and nature conservation since her college days.
-To pursue her interest further, she joined Wildlife Institute of India (WII), Dehradun and worked on her Ph.D in wildlife biology.
-For the Ph.D degree, she examined the impact of forestry practices on bird communities of Satpura Hills in Bori Wildlife Sanctuary in Madhya Pradesh and Melghat Tiger Reserve in Maharashtra.
-For her Ph.D work, she was awarded Salim Ali Award for best work in Ornithology at WII.
-Prachi’s main interest is in ecological research focusing on birds and large mammals.
+To pursue her interest further, she joined Wildlife Institute of India (WII), Dehradun.
+For her Ph.D. degree, she studied the impact of forestry practices on bird communities of Satpura Hills in Bori Wildlife Sanctuary in Madhya Pradesh, and Melghat Tiger Reserve in Maharashtra.
+Prachi’s main interest is in ecological research on birds and large mammals.
 She is working actively on community-based mitigation of human elephant conflict.
 Her current passion is study of the critically endangered Forest Owlet and sympatric owls in Central India.
 Prachi enjoys bird-watching, trekking and photography.

 Mr. Sunil Kale (Project Officer)